 Security configuration management consists of four steps.
 The first step is asset discovery, as I described above.
 Organizations can use active discovery to manually try to find all of their connected hardware and software, but this method of discovery doesn’t account for the possibility of shadow IT.
 Consequently, organizations should consider using passive discovery to discover assets that might be otherwise hidden from the IT department.

 Next, organizations should define acceptable secure configurations as baselines for each managed device type.
-They can do so using guidance published by the Center for Internet Security (CIST) or the National Institute of Standards and Technology (NIST).
+They can do so by referring to their security policies.
+Alternatively, they can consider using guidance published by the Center for Internet Security (CIS) or the National Institute of Standards and Technology (NIST).

 Many SCM solutions come with additional features that organizations can use to better protect their networks.
-Here are a few of which enterprises should remain aware:
+Here are a few considerations of which enterprises should remain aware:

 To learn more about Tripwire’s Configuration Compliance Manager, click here.

 Additional information on SCM can be found in this free e-book.
-You can also learn about some of the other foundational controls you should look for when purchasing a new solution by downloading this whitepaper.
+You can also learn about some of the other foundational network security controls you should look for when purchasing a new solution by downloading this whitepaper.

 powered by Advanced iFrame free.
 Get the Pro version on CodeCanyon.